anomaly/vishnu/README.md

  - Secure
  - HttpOnly
  - Expires (timeout)
-- HMAC
+- HMAC signature to verify cookie has not been tampered
-- Autosave setting which automatically saves anytime a session value is added
+- Autosave option which saves anytime a session value is modified
-- Optional Encryption of cookie data
+- Optional Encryption of cookie data using AES
 - Custom timeout per session

 ## Configuration